 d.
 Possession, production, or provision of false identification.

 f.
-Bringing alcohol to Institute events without prior approval.
-Individuals are also prohibited from leaving an Institute event with alcoholic beverages provided at the event without approval.
+Bringing alcohol to Middlebury Institute events without prior approval.
+Individuals are also prohibited from leaving a Middlebury Institute event with alcoholic beverages provided at the event without approval.

 g.
 Possessing alcoholic beverages in unauthorized spaces.
 Open containers of alcohol are prohibited in public spaces, or outside on the campus grounds, unless the area has been designated for a registered or catered event.